-A careful analysis of CAD model validity should employ thinking at several levels of abstraction: math, data structures, and design intent.
+A comprehensive analysis of CAD model validity should employ thinking at several levels of abstraction: math, data structures, and design intent.

-The reasoning on the validity of a CAD model should always be based on its application domain.
-E.g., self-intersection defects might be critical for mesh generation algorithms while they often have zero impact on specific modeling procedures such as unfolding of sheet metals.
+Checking for the CAD model’s validity should always be based on its application domain.
+E.g., self-intersection defects might be critical for mesh generation algorithms.
+At the same time, they often have zero impact on specific shape interrogation and modeling workflows, such as the unfolding of sheet metals.
 Therefore, a “silver bullet” solution does not exist in shape healing.
 Keep in mind that “all models are wrong, but some are useful.”

-The following table provides a checklist for a CAD model to verify its validity (both geometric and topological).
+The remainder of this article provides a checklist for a CAD model to verify its validity.
 These checks are relevant to a B-Rep representation scheme of OpenCascade kernel only, though some of them can be generalized.
 The set of checks listed below is not complete, as there are too many.
 At the same time, the most frequently occurring defects are enumerated.

 |Check||Tcl command||Issue description|